A Deep Learning based Detection Method for Combined Integrity-Availability Cyber Attacks in Power System: Detection Methodology

 \subsection{Random Dropout Layer}

-Denoising autoencoder (DAE) has been used specifically for missing data imputation \cite{wang20radar}.
-Conventionally, DAE is used to train the network to learn more `intelligently' on the hidden features instead of trivial mapping.
-Noise layer, such as Gaussian noise mask, dropout mask, and salt-and-pepper mask, is added directly on the input and a nonlinear mapping is trained to reconstruct the clean input signal:
+Conventionally, denoising autoencoder (DAE) is used to train the network to learn more `intelligently' on the hidden features instead of trivial mapping.
+Noisy layer, such as Gaussian noise mask and dropout mask \cite{vincent10stacked}, is added directly on the input and a nonlinear mapping is trained to reconstruct the clean input signal:

 where $\overline{z}$ is the corrupted version of $z$.
-In this article, the dropout mask is applied to quantify the process of missing mechanism.
+In this article, the dropout mask is applied to quantify the process of missing mechanism on normal data.
 Though in real life, the missing ratio can be known by the control center whenever the current measurements are available, its value $\gamma$ can be varying continuously.
 Unavoidably, this requires the control center to have the detection model on each missing ratio case which is computational unattractive, lack of redundancy, and may also cause overfitting problem.
-Inspired by DAE \cite{vincent08extracting}, variational inference approximation \cite{gal16theoretically}, and sparse-LSTM \cite{kieu19outlier}, the basic idea of the completely random dropout on the input layer is to use the Monte-Carlo method to model all possible data missing ratios in range $[d_{min},d_{max}]$ once for all.
+Inspired by DAE \cite{vincent08extracting}, the basic idea of the completely random dropout on the input layer is to use the Monte-Carlo method to model all possible data missing ratios in range $[d_{min},d_{max}]$.

 During each training epoch, a random dropout mask $D_i$ is applied on the $ith$ sample to give the corrupted counterpart:

 where $\circ$ is the Hadamard product and $D_i\in\mathbb{R}^{m\times T}$ with $D_i(j,k) = 1$ indicating that the $j$th attributes in the $k$th measurements is unavailable during the current loop.
 The missing ratio and attribution in $D_i(:,k)$ is random and independent on different $i$ and $k$ to simulate the MCAR condition.
 Consequently, after sufficient trainings (epochs), the LSTM-RDAE can fit on normal measured sequence under various missing ratios.